Decoding the 2025 COLA Prediction for US Retiree

 The 2025 COLA (Cost of Living Adjustment) prediction indicates a reduced adjustment as inflation has eased.
 Despite this, analysts suggest the 2025 COLA prediction may still fall short of addressing seniors' financial needs.

-• The 2025 COLA adjustment has decreased as inflation has slowed down after an earlier increase this year.
+• The 2025 COLA Prediction has decreased as inflation has slowed down after an earlier increase this year.

 • Mary Johnson, a retired analyst from the Senior Citizens League, believes the adjustment likely underestimates what seniors need to match inflation.